 The key to a successful and popular master planned community is delivering a strong sense of belonging and neighbourhood design to homeowners.
 According to the Urban Land Institute, “A Master Planned Community differentiates itself from a suburban subdivision in one core aspect: it focuses on fostering a sense of community, both in terms of housing options—including modest to large properties to meet various price points—and lifestyle amenities.
 These communities may offer the neighbourhood secured access to recreational amenities, such as playgrounds, parks, or restaurants; educational opportunities, including elementary, middle, or high schools and daycare facilities; and neighbourhood shopping and services, such as stores, large shopping centres, and businesses or employment centres to complement the residential neighbourhoods.”

 There remains a misconception that living in a Master Planned Community is boring, “cookie-cutter”, restrictive or socially exclusive with a monotonous character.
 On the contrary, developers of Master Planned Communities focus on creating their brand identity for the neighbourhood and establishing a sense of cohesiveness, which they achieve through elements that support a consistent theme.
 Developing and building with branding in mind will attract residents who will elevate and enhance the community.

 At Nadi Group, we help developers create unique and memorable neighbourhoods through visioning, design guidelines and the approval process.
 Our ultimate goal is to ensure that their Master Planned Community becomes a great place to live, including protecting property values congruent with the neighbourhood's success.
 The developer and home builder's collective goal should focus on familiarity and adherence to the community's vision and guidelines.
 Moreover, prioritizing consistent branding through signage, landscape and street furniture will only add to the community's character.

 A great Master Planned Community is well-attuned to the broader market and provides a greater sense of belonging.
 It is also carefully planned and managed to provide innovative housing options to meet present needs and urban resilience for the future.
-Download "Delivering the Vision III: Your Guide to an Exceptional Master Planned Community" from the pop up window at the top of the page to read and learn more about building communities that have longevity, growth and value.
+Download "Delivering the Vision III: Your Guide to an Exceptional Master Planned Community" HERE to read and learn more about building communities that have longevity, growth and value.